dothq/browser-android/README.md

 # Dot Browser Android

+> This project has been archived while we get things working over at [dothq/browser-desktop](https://github.com/dothq/browser-desktop).
+Once we're in a position to work on an Android app, we'll unarchive this and get back to work.

 The same privacy browser you all know and love, now on Android.
 Based on [GeckoView](https://mozilla.github.io/geckoview).

 Follow [@DotBrowser](https://twitter.com/DotBrowser) or [join our Discord](https://discord.gg/WRDEK2D) for important updates.